matheus-rambo/r_crypto/README.md

-## A symmetric Cryptography to encrypt/decrypt files/text.
+## A simple project to encrypt/decrypt files/text in a terminal console.

 **Make sure that you have Python >= 3.7 and pip installed!**